anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-11-expression-rewriting-engine-for-process-algebra-theory.md

 button(second) * gui { textField.text = "Something Else" }
 {% endhighlight %}

 Let `button(btn)` be an atomic action that happens when the button `btn` is pressed.
 The action `button(btn)` performs is a wait upon `btn`.
-When `btn` is pressed, the action finishes successfuly.
+When `btn` is pressed, the action finishes successfully.
 Let `gui(code)` specify an AA that executes `code` on the UI thread of the GUI framework in question, and `textField.text = "foo"` is used to set the text of some GUI element, making it visible to the user.

 `*` is a sequential operator, specifying that its operands should execute one after another.